steptang/personalWebsite/readme.md

 # AWS Console App

-This repo contains the AWS Console App made with the mean stack and connections to AWS lambda functions, allowing for controlling and managing Siemens AWS Instances.
+This repo contains Stephanie's personal website made with the mean stack.
+To run, please clone the repo, run npm install, and then run nodemon.
+Access the site at http://localhost:8080/.
+Enjoy!